reshamas/reshamas.github.io/_posts/2019-09-17-it-will-take-more-than-45-years-to-achieve-gender-parity-in-ai-research.md

-It Will Take More Than 45 Years to Achieve Gender Parity in AI Research

 >AI is the future, but... just 12% of machine learning researchers are women -- a worrying statistic for a field supposedly reshaping society.